xiongchiamiov/pyfixit/docs/user_guide.rst

    >>> from pyfixit import Guide
    >>> guide = Guide(5)
    >>> guide.title           # Triggers API call.
-   'Installing PowerBook G3 Wallstreet Processor'
+   u'Installing PowerBook G3 Wallstreet Processor'
    >>> guide.difficulty      # Already in memory!
-   'Easy'
+   u'Easy'

    >>> guide = Guide(13682)
    >>> guide.refresh()      # Triggers API call.
    >>> guide.title          # Already in memory!
-   'Oculus Rift Teardown'
+   u'Oculus Rift Teardown'

 ``refresh()`` can be called at any time to fetch updates to the object.